Rockridge, Oakland, California: Education

 The Rockridge neighborhood is served by the Oakland Unified School District.

 Chabot Elementary School in Rockridge, founded in 1927, serves grades kindergarten through 5th grade.
 Chabot consistently scores high in statewide assessments, and the Chabot PTA offers extensive after-school programs including language immersion classes and arts and music classes.

 Peralta Elementary School in Rockridge, is a designated Arts Demonstration School in the Oakland Unified School District.
 Established in 1880 as a one-room schoolhouse, Peralta today has about 325 students in kindergarten through 5th grade.

 Claremont Middle School (formerly Claremont Junior High School) has occupied its campus on College Avenue in the heart of Rockridge since 1913.
 The original building was demolished and rebuilt during the 1970s as part of a statewide program of retrofitting schools for earthquake safety.
 Claremont now serves more than 400 students in grades 6–8.

 Rockridge students in grades 9 through 12 attend Oakland Technical High School.

 An “alternative” public school, Far West High School, is a visual arts-focused campus for grades 7–12.
 It occupied the site of the former Rockridge Elementary School on Broadway Terrace, across the street from the California College of the Arts.
 The Oakland School Board made the decision in 1979 to close and demolish Rockridge Elementary School because of declining enrollment (less than 150 students) and fears for the earthquake safety of the original school building, a two-story structure built in 1923.
 The original auditorium was torn down in the 1950s, and the current one (still in use and doubling as the cafeteria) was constructed in 1959.
 It is now the upper campus to Oakland Technical High School.

 Mentoring Academy is a private independent high school that offers individualized, self-paced, mentored instruction.
 Mentoring Academy, located at 5951 College Avenue, was founded by John Muster in 2012.

-Post-secondary education is offered by the California College of the Arts, formerly the California College of Arts and Crafts.
-The school was founded in 1907 and has been located at its present site, at the intersection of College and Broadway, since 1922.
+California College of the Arts was located at the intersection of College and Broadway from 1922 through 2022, when the Oakland campus was closed and merged into the San Francisco campus.

 Professional education for Roman Catholic priests and friars is offered at St. Albert's College, a Dominican institution located on Birch Court near Claremont Middle School.